-eBay Inc. PESTEL/PESTLE Analysis & Recommendations
+eBay PESTEL/PESTLE Analysis & Recommendations

-eBay Inc. is a major player in the global e-commerce market, specializing in online retail/auction marketplace, classified listings, and ticket exchange services.
-The company’s success is a result of strategies that solve issues associated with external factors in the industry environment, such as the opportunities and threats shown in this PESTEL/PESTLE analysis of eBay Inc. In managerial decision-making processes, the PESTEL/PESTLE Analysis model is an external analysis tool for determining relevant factors in the company’s remote or macro-environment. eBay’s case focuses on the external factors linked to the Internet and related technologies.
-For example, mobile devices are considered in terms of their influence on how buyers and sellers use the company’s trading websites.
-Such trends in the remote or macro-environment occur with the corporation’s competitive challenges involving firms like Amazon, Etsy, and Walmart (Walmart Marketplace).
-With strategies shaped through external analyses like this PESTEL/PESTLE analysis of the business, eBay Inc. can solve problems related to macro-environmental factors.
+eBay’s success as a global online marketplace is a result of strategies that solve issues associated with external factors in the industry environment, such as the opportunities and threats shown in this PESTEL/PESTLE analysis.
+In managerial decision-making processes, the PESTLE/PESTEL analysis model is an external analysis tool for determining relevant factors in the company’s remote or macro-environment. eBay’s case focuses on the external factors linked to the Internet and related technologies.
+For example, mobile devices are considered in terms of their influence on how buyers and sellers use the company’s marketplace/trading websites.
+External trends in the remote or macro-environment occur with strategic challenges involving competitors, like Amazon, Walmart Marketplace, and Meta’s Facebook Marketplace.
+With strategies shaped through external analyses like this PESTLE analysis of the business, eBay Inc. can solve problems related to macro-environmental factors.

-Political Factors Relevant to eBay’s Business
+Political Factors in eBay’s Business

 1. Governmental support for e-commerce (opportunity and threat)